New Year's Eve RMD Deadline: What to Know and What to Do

 The year-end deadline for required minimum distributions is critical for many retirees.

-As the year comes to a close, an important financial deadline is approaching for many retirees and older adults.
+As 2024 comes to a close, an important financial deadline is fast approaching for many retirees and older adults.
 December 31 is the annual cutoff date for required minimum distributions (RMDs) from certain retirement accounts.

 This deadline shouldn't be overlooked by those who have reached the age at which the IRS requires them to begin withdrawing from their tax-deferred savings.

-So, here’s what you need to know (and do) if you have an RMD due by December 31.
+So, here’s what you need to know (and do) if you have an RMD due in the coming days.

 Sign up for Kiplinger’s Free E-Newsletters